 How We Decide will help you be aware of your decisions so you can make better ones.

 Many of you have either been to or are considering going to university.
 Some of you maybe even contemplating an MBA.
-Don’t do it, read this book and save yourself thousands upon thousands of dollars and hours and hours of time.
+Don’t do it, this is truly one of the books to make you smarter and save yourself thousands upon thousands of dollars plus hours of time.

 Obviously not as thorough as a full two year Masters of Business Administration, but a great introduction to the many facets of business you will be exposed to as you progress through your career.
 At which point you will learn significantly more on the job than in a classroom anyway.